 In 2016 and 2017, TRIAL International filed several more complaints, including for the crimes committed in Tadmor.
 It also brought to the case ample evidence and a list of witnesses ready to testify.

 As the proceedings continued, six more victims joined the case.
 Some of them have directly witnessed the atrocities.
-Given the total impunity reining in Syria, the investigation in Switzerland could be their only chance to obtain justice.
+Given the total impunity reigning in Syria, the investigation in Switzerland could be their only chance to obtain justice.

-From 1979 to 1982, the Al-Assad’s regime fought the Fighting Vanguard of the Muslim Brotherhood.
+From 1979 to 1982, the Al-Assad regime fought the Fighting Vanguard of the Muslim Brotherhood.
 Founded at the end of World War II and emanating from the Egyptian party, the Syrian branch of the Muslim Brotherhood became the first opposition force after Hafez Al-Assad’s accession to power.

-The regime, including under the impulsion of Rifaat Al-Assad, set up a policy of repression that evolved into open conflict with the Muslim Brotherhood.
+The regime, including under the influence of Rifaat Al-Assad, set up a policy of repression that evolved into open conflict with the Muslim Brotherhood.
 At the end of the 1970s, their clashes led to an armed conflict which culminated in the destruction of Hama in 1982.

 The crimes committed in Hama and Tadmor are directly linked to that non-international armed conflict in Syria.
 The following acts must therefore be qualified as war crimes:

 - bombardment of civilians